evancz/guide.elm-lang.org/core_language.md

 ## Records

-A record is a set of key-value pairs, similar to objects in JavaScript or Python.
+A record is a set of key-value pairs, similar to objects in JavaScript and dictionaries in Python.
 You will find that they are extremely common and useful in Elm!
 Lets see some basic examples.

 ```elm